tnballo/high-assurance-rust/src/chp3/_index.md

 [^BuildJosh]: [*Josh Triplett on Building the Build System of his Dreams*](https://anchor.fm/building-with-rust/episodes/Josh-Triplett-on-Building-the-Build-System-of-his-Dreams-e1dt81c).
 Sean Chen (2022).

 [^MISRA]: [*MISRA C*](https://www.misra.org.uk/misra-c/).
 MISRA (Accessed 2022).

+[^AntiMISRA]: [*Assessing the Value of Coding Standards: An Empirical Study*](https://ieeexplore.ieee.org/abstract/document/4658076).
+Cathal Boogerd, Leon Moonen (2008).
+This paper, which evaluated the MISRA C 2004 standard, makes the claim that only 12 of 72 MISRA rules were significantly effective for fault detection and that adherence to certain rules might, counter intuitively, actually *increase* fault rate.
+These conclusions are controversial, MISRA C and similar coding standards continue to be best practices in several industries.
+But such claims are worth noting for completeness.
+We encourage readers to maintain a mindset of healthy skepticism!

 [^DO-178C]: [*DO-178C*](https://en.wikipedia.org/wiki/DO-178C).
 Wikipedia (Accessed 2022).